TrilonIO/eslint-plugin/README.md

 As part of that, we focus on developing tools that make **your** dev experience easier, enjoyable, and safer.

-The official Trilon Eslint Plugin is part of that toolbelt to help your team to thrive, applying best practices for NestJS, curated by our key contributors and core team.
+The official Trilon ESLint Plugin is part of that toolbelt to help your team to thrive, applying best practices for NestJS, curated by our key contributors and core team.

 ## Installation